 The Department of Computer Science offers an applied computer science program which can lead to one of the following degrees:

 - The Bachelor of Science degree with a major in computer science gives you the best foundation in computer science, mathematics and natural science.
 This degree enables you to pursue the broadest range of computing careers.

-- The Bachelor of Science degree with a major in computer information systems is designed for the student who is interested in a computing career in a business environment.
-This degree complements your computer knowledge with a general business minor.
+- The Bachelor of Science degree with a major in computer information systems is designed for the student who is interested in a career in business.
+This degree complements your computer knowledge with a minor in general business.

 - The Bachelor of Arts degree with a major in information technology gives you the greatest flexibility in designing your own degree plan to meet your career goals.
 This degree is great for those students who want to combine computing with a discipline outside of mathematics, natural science, or business.

 Regardless of your career choice, today's job market requires workers to have strong computing skills.
 We've designed the following minors to provide you with the skills you need to succeed.

 - The Computer Science minor is designed to give you the strongest technical background and will support your needs for a mathematics or science major.

 - The Computer Information Systems minor provides options you'll need for a major in accounting, economics, finance, general business, management, marketing or international business.